mqwilber/2015-04-17-ucsb/lessons/intro_R_lessons/R_data_plotting_analysis.md

 >2.
 What is `element[-1]`?
     What is `element[-4]`?
     Given those answers, what does `element[-1:-4]` do?
-> 3. Returning to the dataset, select all rows `dat` with lower case "m" for Gender.
+> 3. Returning to the dataset, select all rows in `dat` with lower case "m" for Gender.
 How many are there?

 ### Combining indexing and assignment